LiamPattinson/ultramat/README.md

 // Create a linearly spaced array
 Array<double> a = linspace(-50.,49.,100);

-// Create a fixed-size 3-dimensional array, initialised with random numbers from a normal distribution
+// Create a fixed-size 3-dimensional array, initialised with random numbers from a normal
-// Fixed size arrays look similar to dynamically sized arrays, though have their dimensions specified in
+// distribution.
+Fixed size arrays look similar to dynamically sized arrays, though have
-// their template parameter lists. double mean = 5;
-double stddev = 2;
+// their dimensions specified in their template parameter lists. double mean = 5; double stddev = 2;
 Array<double,10,25,100> b;